quackswap/quackswap-contracts/README.md

 ## Accessing the ABI
-If you need to use any of the contract ABIs, you can install this repo as an npm package with `npm install --dev @pangolindex/exchange-contracts`.
-Then import the ABI like so: `import { abi as IPangolinPairABI } from '@pangolindex/exchange-contracts/artifacts/contracts/pangolin-core/interfaces/IPangolinPair.sol/IPangolinPair.json'`.
+If you need to use any of the contract ABIs, you can install this repo as an npm package with `npm install --dev @quackSwapdex/exchange-contracts`.
+Then import the ABI like so: `import { abi as IQuackSwapPairABI } from '@quackSwapdex/exchange-contracts/artifacts/contracts/quackSwap-core/interfaces/IQuackSwapPair.sol/IQuackSwapPair.json'`.

 ## Attribution
 These contracts were adapted from these Uniswap repos: [uniswap-v2-core](https://github.com/Uniswap/uniswap-v2-core), [uniswap-v2-periphery](https://github.com/Uniswap/uniswap-v2-core), and [uniswap-lib](https://github.com/Uniswap/uniswap-lib).